 - Think about the skills Felix has that might be appropriate on a film set.

-- What skills can he do on command?
+- What skills can they do on command?

 - Can Felix perform these skills outside of the home and in strange environments?

-Is there anything extra we should know about your dog?
+Is there anything extra we should know about your cat?

-- Is he allergic to any medication or food?
+- Are they allergic to any medication or food?

 - Can he work with children and strangers?